awsdocs/amazon-ec2-user-guide/doc_source/recognize-expanded-volume-linux.md

-# Extending a Linux file system after resizing a volume<a name="recognize-expanded-volume-linux"></a>
+# Extend a Linux file system after resizing a volume<a name="recognize-expanded-volume-linux"></a>

 After you [increase the size of an EBS volume](requesting-ebs-volume-modifications.md), you must use file system–specific commands to extend the file system to the larger size\.
 You can resize the file system as soon as the volume enters the `optimizing` state\.

 **Important**
 Before extending a file system that contains valuable data, it is best practice to create a snapshot of the volume, in case you need to roll back your changes\.
-For more information, see [Creating Amazon EBS snapshots](ebs-creating-snapshot.md)\.
+For more information, see [Create Amazon EBS snapshots](ebs-creating-snapshot.md)\.
 If your Linux AMI uses the MBR partitioning scheme, you are limited to a boot volume size of up to 2 TiB\.
 For more information, see [Requirements for Linux volumes](modify-volume-requirements.md#linux-volumes) and [Constraints on the size and configuration of an EBS volume](volume_constraints.md)\.

 The process for extending a file system on Linux is as follows: